 ELITE is committed to providing programs, classes and services that support employees and work teams, and impacts student success!
 The categories listed below represent the types of training & resources we offer.
-To access course schedules, visit the MC Learns site.
+To access course schedules, access MC Learns through Workday.

 - Career Development Learning Pathway (not offered currently)

 - The Valuable Employee Learning Pathway (PDF, )

 ELITE provides consulting services to units, departments, and groups so they may become more effective and productive.
 ELITE staff partner with each of our clients to customize our approach to help clients respond to current challenges and set specific goals for future direction.
 View Consulting Services document (PDF, ) for more information.